This post may contain affiliate links. Please read my disclosure policy.

 The seeds from acorn squash are surprisingly delicious when roasted.
 Next time you slice open an acorn squash give these crunchy, salty Roasted Acorn Squash Seeds a try!

-Since we’re literally hours from Thanksgiving and I’m pretty certain some of you will be slicing open some acorn squash for your feast, I wanted to have a serious talk.
+Since we’re literally hours from Thanksgiving and I’m pretty certain some of you will be slicing open some acorn squash for your feast.
 You may be considering scraping the seeds out of your squash and tossing them in the garbage but I really hope you’ll take just a few minutes to give this recipe a try.

 Acorn squash seeds are smaller than pumpkin seeds and the outer shell is not nearly as fibrous.
 When you roast the tender seeds with olive oil, they get wonderfully fragrant and crispy.